 Note that the tins that make up the super tin must exist in the 12d Model project for the super tin to be fully defined.

-Continue to the next section 1.6.3 String Header Block or return to 1.3 Regularly Used Keyword Blocks or 1 12d XML File Format.
+Continue to 1.6.3 String Header Block or return to 1.3 Regularly Used Keyword Blocks or 1 12d XML File Format.